schehat/automatic_number_plate_recognition/README.md

 python -m ipykernel install --user --name=anpr
 </pre>
 <br/>
-<b>Optionally: training model</b> Download images from kaggle and divide the collected images & annotations into two folders train and test and you should be good to go.
+<b>Optionally: training model</b>
+<br>Download images from kaggle and divide the collected images & annotations into two folders train and test and you should be good to go.
 <b> Tensorflow\workspace\images\train
 <b> Tensorflow\workspace\images\train
 <br>